-So how do you find a good general contractor in NYC for your renovation?
+So how do you find a good home, apartment or condo renovation contractor in NYC for your home improvement?
 When done right, renovating your home offers both tangible and intangible rewards.
 It can also be a costly, time-consuming, and stressful, made more so by the fact that you’ll rely largely on contributors like contractors, designers, and architects.

 The whole process can put homeowners on edge.
 In fact, in a KPMG survey, 69 percent of homeowners named poor contractor performance as the biggest contributor to their failed projects.